-Jessica Dunning-Lozano is a doctoral candidate in Sociology at the University of Texas at Austin.
+Jessica Dunning-Lozano is an Assistant Professor in the Department of Sociology at Ithaca College.
 Her research broadly examines the micro effects of large-scale social and economic policies on poor communities.
 She investigates what happens when the punitive arm of the state becomes enmeshed with social institutions designed to provide a public good, such as public education.
 Her research interests are in race, education, incarceration, class inequality, and ethnography.

 Jessica Dunning-Lozano's work has been funded through the American Sociological Association Minority Fellowship Program,

 the Center for Mexican American Studies, the C.B.
 Smith Sr. Centennial Chair in U.S.-Mexico Relations, and the President's Fellowship at the University of Texas, the Marilyn Yarbrough Dissertation/ Teaching Fellowship Program, and The National Academy of Education/ Spencer Foundation Fellow, an Urban Ethnography Lab Fellow at the University of Texas at Austin, and

 Jessica Dunning-Lozano graduated with a B.A. in Sociology and Geography from the University of California, Berkeley and an M.A. in the Social Sciences from the University of Chicago.